-In a groundbreaking full-scale collaboration in higher education between the Chinese mainland and Hong Kong, Beijing Normal University-Hong Kong Baptist University United International College (UIC) was established in 2005.
-Situated in Zhuhai City within the thriving Guangdong-Hong Kong-Macao Greater Bay Area, UIC stands as the first modern college in the Chinese mainland to champion a liberal arts education.
-UIC is committed to enriching the higher education landscape and fostering students who possess professional acumen, whole-person development, a deep understanding of China and a global outlook.
+In a groundbreaking full-scale collaboration in higher education between the Chinese mainland and Hong Kong, Beijing Normal-Hong Kong Baptist University (BNBU) was established in 2005.
+Situated in Zhuhai City within the thriving Guangdong-Hong Kong-Macao Greater Bay Area, BNBU stands as the first modern college in the Chinese mainland to champion a liberal arts education.
+BNBU is committed to enriching the higher education landscape and fostering students who possess professional acumen, whole-person development, a deep understanding of China and a global outlook.

 1